starknet-edu/starknet-cairo-101/README.md

 ### 1. Creating a smart contract wallet and connecting it to a Block Explorer

-**To complete the tutorial you need to collect points.** These points will be owned by a smart contract wallet you need to deploy.
+**To complete the tutorial, you need to collect points.** These points will be owned by a smart contract wallet that you must deploy.

 - The easiest way to set one up is to use Argent X ([download the chrome extension](https://chrome.google.com/webstore/detail/argent-x-starknet-wallet/dlcobpjiigpikoobohmabehhmhfoodbb/)  or  [check their repo](https://github.com/argentlabs/argent-x)) or Braavos ([download the chrome extension](https://chrome.google.com/webstore/detail/braavos-wallet/jnlgamecbpmbajjfhmmmlhejkemejdma)).
 These wallet solutions are similar to what Metamask is for Ethereum and allow users to initiate transactions and interact with applications on Starknet.
 - Follow the instructions to install the extension and deploy a smart contract account (it could take about 5 minutes to be deployed).
-Please note that in Starknet there is only one type of accounts - smart contract accounts (this is called Account Abstraction), in contrast to Ethereum where there are wallets and smart contracts.
-In other words, every wallet on Starknet is a smart contract and there is no distinction between them and other smart contracts.
+Please note that in Starknet, there is only one type of Account - smart contract accounts (this is called Account Abstraction), in contrast to Ethereum where there are wallets and smart contracts.
+In other words, every wallet on Starknet is a smart contract, and there is no distinction between them and other smart contracts.
 Therefore, to create a new wallet, you need to deploy a transaction that publishes your smart contract wallet to the network.
 - Make sure you are on the Goerli testnet network.
-- The tutorial's points are held in contract  `WIP` ([Starkscan link](WIP), [Voyager link](WIP)).
+- The tutorial’s points are held in contract  `WIP` ([Starkscan link](WIP), [Voyager link](WIP)).
 - Click "Add Token" in your installed wallet and add the tutorial contract address so that your points balance appears there.
 A new token called SC101 (starknet-cairo-101) will appear in your wallet.
 - To execute transactions on the Goerli Starknet testnet **you'll need testnet ETH to pay for gas**.
-To get some, go to the [faucet](https://faucet.goerli.starknet.io/) and follow the instructions.
+Go to the [faucet](https://faucet.goerli.starknet.io/) and follow the instructions to get some.
 It could take several minutes, but you should receive some L2 Goerli ETH in your wallet that you can use to execute transactions on the testnet.

 ### 2. Solving exercises and getting points​
 ​
 **Each exercise is a separate smart contract.** It contains code that, when executed correctly, will distribute points to your address.

-Follow the instructions in each of the exercises in the `src` folder to get the points.
-Points are distributed by the function `distribute_points()` while the function `validate_exercise` records that you completed the exercise (you can get points only once).
+Follow the instructions in each exercise in the `src` folder to get the points.
+Points are distributed by the function `distribute_points()` while `validate_exercise` records that you completed the exercise (you can get points only once).

 ![Graph](assets/diagram.png)

-Each of the exercises is deployed on the Goerli testnet and you will need to interact with them trough a block explorer (more on this in the next section).
+Each exercise is deployed on the Goerli testnet, and you will need to interact with them through a block explorer (more on this in the next section).
 You can find the addresses of the contracts in the table below.
-In other words, if you want to interact with the exercise `Ex01`, you will need to open the the contract address `WIP` in the block explorer.
+In other words, if you want to interact with the exercise `Ex01`, you must open the contract address `WIP` in the block explorer.

 | Topic                                 | Contract code                                         | Contract on Starkscan                                                                                              | Contract on Voyager                                                                                              |
 | ------------------------------------- | ----------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |